 Your IELTS test score must be at least 6.5.

-Complete and submit the online application form and send all additional information mentioned below via email/regular mail to your coordinator.
-Your CES coordinators will contact you within a week after receiving your application and additional information to assist you in the registration process and the preparations for your stay in Maastricht.
+Complete and submit the online application form incl. all additional information.
+Your CES coordinators will contact you within a week after receiving your application to assist you in the registration process.

 Additional required information